osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

     greatly reduce the size of the database, as the slim mode tables typically are the same size, if not slightly bigger than the main tables.
 It does not, however, reduce the maximum spike of disk usage during import.
-It can furthermore increase the import speed, as no indices need to be created for the slim mode tables, which (depending on hardware) can nearly halve import time.
+It can furthermore increase the import speed, as no indexes need to be created for the slim mode tables, which (depending on hardware) can nearly halve import time.
 Slim mode tables however have to be persistent if you want to be able to update your database, as these tables are needed for diff processing.